 Marking things off the bucket list!

 I got back from India last Friday.
 I’m officially a certified yoga instructor!!
-There’s so much I want to share with you but honestly I’m jet lagged and feeling pretty meh.
+There’s so much I want to share with you but honestly, I’m jet-lagged and feeling pretty meh.
 I recall last year when I got back from Australia/Indonesia it took me 2 weeks to adjust back to normal.
 But nobody’s got time for that as I leave tomorrow for Mexico to lead the 2nd annual blissed out yoga retreat.
 Crazy times!
 I promise to tell you all about the yoga teacher training in due time 🙂

-The last 6 weeks was a whirlwind.
+The last 6 weeks were a whirlwind.
 It went by so fast.
 The yoga teacher training at Trimurti was an intense 4 weeks.
 But before I headed to the beautiful mountains of Dharamsala I made a pitstop in Delhi to do a photoshoot and take a day trip to see the Taj Mahal.
 How could I go to India and not?

 Delhi was my first foray into Indian culture and food.
 I don’t recommend spending much time there because it’s hot, dirty, trashy, smoggy, and depending on where you stay you’ll be constantly harassed by taxi drivers and shop owners (I recommend Green Park area for a different experience!).
 There is however some amazing food to be had!
 I started by having a big fat dosa from a vegetarian fast food place called Haldiram.
 You order at the counter, and have a large number of choices from both North and South Indian cuisine.
 My lunch was a meniscal 150 rupees, which is like $2.50.
 Total score.